Yuri Korolyov

 Yuri Nikolayevich Korolyov (Юрий Николаевич Королёв; 25 August 1962 – 29 April 2023) was a Soviet artistic gymnast who competed during the 1980s, winning many World and European Medals.
-Part of a deep Soviet team that, throughout the 1980s, featured such names as Dmitry Bilozerchev, Valeri Liukin, Vladimir Artemov, Valentin Mogilny, and others, Korolyov still managed to distinguish himself for the greater part of the decade by becoming World All-Around Champion in 1981 and 1985, as well as being World Cup All-Around Co-Champion (with Li Ning) in 1986, among many other titles and medals.
+Part of a deep Soviet team that, throughout the 1980s, featured such names as Dmitry Bilozerchev, Valeri Liukin, Vladimir Artemov, Valentin Mogilny, and others, Korolyov still managed to distinguish himself for the greater part of the decade by becoming World All-Around Champion in 1981 and 1985, World Cup All-Around Co-Champion (with Li Ning) in 1986, and by winning many other titles and medals at the continental and world level.

 1981–1984

+Korolyov was coached by Alexander Fedorov at the Spartak club.
+Among the qualities most associated with his gymnastics and as a competitor in general, he has been described as both a consummate all-arounder and cool competitor.
+His routines were…often were completed with a cat-like dismount landing.
+His contemporary, Olympic Champion USA gymnast Bart Conner said about him nobody can out compete him.

 As Korolyov had been winning many titles and medals for years as a Junior at such competitions as the Jr. USSR Championships and Jr. European Championships, it was no surprise that his senior debut in 1981 would be quite major.
 At that year's 1981 European Gymnastics Championships in Rome, where he became the first gymnast to compete in a triple back dismount from the Rings as well as a full-twisting double layout dismount from the High Bar, he won the silver medal in the Individual All-Around, as well as taking 4 out of a possible 6 event finals medals – 2 gold and 2 silver.

-He was no less successful at that year's World Championships in Moscow, where his consistent, strong performances (highest 6-event composite score in the team compulsory segment of the competition, highest 12-event composite score throughout both segments of the team composition) won him the All-Around Champion title.
-He was the youngest Men's World All-Around Artistic Gymnastics Champion up to that point.
+He was no less successful at that year's World Championships in Moscow, where his consistent, strong performances (highest 6-event composite score in the team compulsory segment of the competition, highest 12-event composite score throughout both segments of the team composition) won him the all-around title by a narrow margin over teammate, reigning World Cup All-Around Champion (1980) Bogdan Makuts.
+Contemporaneous coverage by The New York Times described the closeness of the competition.

+Makuts looked as if he would capture the title after scoring a perfect 10 on the horizontal bars, the fourth exercise of the program, to go ahead of Korolyov, who scored a 9.9. … But Korolyov scored a 9.95 to win the event by a quarter of [a tenth of] a point.

+In the event finals at these 1981 World Championships, in addition to his all-around victory, he also won two medals in the apparatus finals, both being ties - gold on floor with China's Li Yuejiu, who in 1983 in Budapest, Hungary would help his team to their first-ever world championship team title, and bronze on pommel horse with Hungary's György Guczoghy (winner of 13 medals at the continental, World Championship, and Olympic level).
+Korolyov was the youngest Men's World All-Around Artistic Gymnastics Champion up to that point.